Slackadays/Chata/README.md

-<h1 align="center">Chata</h1>

-<h1 align="center">The <sub><sup>(future)</sup></sub> magic wand 🪄 for signal processing.</h1>
+<h1>Welcome to the 𝓒𝓱𝓪𝓽𝓪 programming language</h1>

-Chata is a programming language that's made just for DSP, or Digital Signal Processing.
+Chata is an idea for programming language that's just for DSP, or Digital Signal Processing.

-Chata aims to let you do awesome things like music effects and accelerated number crunching by getting rid of all the junk associated with this kind of programming.
+Chata gets rid of all the junk and cruft associated with this kind of programming, letting you do DSP-related things easier than ever.

 # The Problem 😕